Do you ever turn to Proverbs and get completely overwhelmed by the Proverbs 31 woman?

 The virtuous woman lived a life of loving service to God, her family, and her community, but that doesn’t mean she “did it all” every single day.

 Life is made up of seasons.
+Some are seasons of survival.
+Some are seasons of abundance.

-Just because you or I didn’t get up at 4:00 this morning, purchase investment property today, run a mercy ministry this afternoon, or stay up til midnight tonight working on crafts to sell, doesn’t mean we can’t aspire to be virtuous women.
+Just because you or I didn’t get up at 4:00 this morning, purchase investment property today, run a mercy ministry this afternoon, or stay up till midnight tonight working on crafts to sell, doesn’t mean we can’t aspire to be virtuous women.